thedinkardubey/sarvavihar-backend/DEPLOYMENT.md

    - Ensure MongoDB Atlas connection is working
    - Check backend logs for database connection issues

-5. **Vercel logs**:
+5. **Deployment logs**:
-   - Check deployment logs in Vercel for both frontend and backend
+   - Check deployment logs in Vercel or Render for both frontend and backend
    - Look for any build or runtime errors

+### Build Failures on Render

+If your build fails on Render:

+1. Check the build logs for specific error messages
+2. Ensure that all dependencies are properly listed in package.json
+3. Verify that the Node.js version is compatible
+   - We've included a `.node-version` file specifying Node.js 18.18.0
+   - Alternatively, you can set the `NODE_VERSION` environment variable in Render
+4. Make sure the build and start commands are correct

 ## Redeployment